 What are some weightlifting tips to help you succeed?
 Weight training is a healthy way to decrease body fat while increasing power and endurance.
 Unfortunately, 60% of US adults do not engage in strength training exercises.
-Many readers also read weight loss – tips to help you achieve it.

 If you’re starting a new weightlifting class, we’ve got a few tips you’ll want to check out.
 Let’s explore some basic weightlifting standards to ensure your workout goes smoothly.